mafifafm/pxt-microbit/docs/courses/csintro/binary/activity.md

 When the program starts up, you should initialize your variables to starting values.
 * `decimal` = `0`
 * `binary` = `""` (empty string)
-This also tells the micro:bit what type of variable it is.
+This also tells the Ragga what type of variable it is.
 Use the empty string value found in the **Text** toolbox drawer, under the **Advanced** menu.

 ![Select text on block menu](/static/courses/csintro/binary/select-text-blocks.png)